nim-lang/Nim/doc/manual.rst

 tree (AST) of the code that is passed to it.
 The macro can then do transformations on it and returned the now transformed AST.
-The transformed AST is then passed to the compiler as if the macro invocation would have been replaced by it's result in the source code.
+The transformed AST is then passed to the compiler as if the macro invocation would have been replaced by its result in the source code.
 This can be used for example to implement `domain specific languages`:idx:.